QuickLogic-Corp/quicklogic-fpga-toolchain/README.md

 # Quicklogic FPGA Toolchain
-Contains release packages for Quicklogic FPGA toolchain
+Contains SymbiFlow toolchain release packages for Quicklogic FPGAs

-This guide describes everything you need to set up your system to develop for QuickLogic FPGA Toolchain Symbiflow Installer currently is designed to run only on Linux 64bit
+This guide describes everything you need to set up your system to develop for QuickLogic FPGA Toolchain Currently, the SymbiFlow Installer runs only on Linux 64bit

-Below are the three ways user can run the symbiflow:
+Below are some ways to run SymbiFlow:
-1) Run an installer and follow instructions to run example
+1) Run an installer and follow the instructions to run an example
-2) Install conda step by step and run example
+2) Compile from source code and run example
-3) Compile from source code and run example
+3) Run SymbiFlow in a container

 ## 1) Run an installer and follow instructions to run example